sbondCo/Watcharr/README.md

 Currently only a [docker image](https://github.com/sbondCo/Watcharr/pkgs/container/watcharr) is provided (**v1.9.1 and newer no longer require the `watcharr-ui` package, it is bundled inside the main `watcharr` package**).

+**Note:** When first running, make sure only you have access.
+The first user created will become admin.

 Here is a simple setup you can use yourself, using docker compose:

 **docker-compose.yml**